 Both apps work at DXB, and in theory they're great — upfront pricing, you choose the car type, no cash needed.
 In practice, there are two annoyances specific to the airport.

-Pre-Booked Private Transfers
+Pre-Booked Private Transfers — Who's Worth Comparing

 That's essentially what pre-booked airport transfer services do.
 You book online a few days before your trip, put in your flight number, and a driver tracks your flight and waits for you — even if you're delayed.
 Fixed price, no meter anxiety, no queue.
+They split into roughly two categories: local Dubai operators (you'll see plenty of them advertising on the Dubai tourism forums), and international booking platforms that resell capacity from vetted local fleets.
+The international ones are usually the easier, lower-friction choice for first-time visitors because the booking flow, support, and currency handling are familiar.

 If you're traveling solo on a budget, a taxi or the metro will do perfectly.
 But if there's a group of you, or kids, or it's the middle of the night — pre-booking a transfer is one of those small expenses that genuinely changes your arrival experience.